Inventory Batch Pre-Processing: Technical Guide with Examples

 Overview

-This page describes how Inventory Batch Pre-Processing (BPP) works and what technical aspects need to be considered as part of an implementation.
+This page describes how Batch Pre-Processing (BPP) works and what technical aspects need to be considered as part of an implementation.

 Key points